-Used car values, naturally, go down with age and mileage, although this summer 2021 they are going up, fuelled by a shortage of new cars and long waiting lists meaning dealers have less stock from part exchanges, end-of-contract lease cars and people turning to a nearly-new car because they can’t wait for a new one.
+Used car values, unsurprisingly, tend to go down with age and mileage – although over the last couple of years they rose significantly, fuelled by a shortage of new cars and long waiting lists.
+That meant dealers had less stock available from part exchanges, end-of-contract lease cars and people turning to a nearly-new car because they couldn’t wait for a new one.

 Martin also says that because anybody can check dozens of comparable advertised prices across the country, there are fewer significant variations between cars of almost the same specification.
 “If you’re a retailer, you’ve got to price yourself competitively or someone’s going to go somewhere else.